This site needs a newer browser to work properly.

 What reminiscing themes have worked well with your clients?

-Nikki 18th Oct 2022 Day Centre Coordinator
+Nikki Selwyn Centre Coordinator

 A children's birthday party theme worked really well in New Zealand where it's been traditional to hold these parties at home with mostly home cooked food.
 We have a couple of famous recipe books so I started with those and added cake decorating utensils, candles, serviettes, straws, an invitation, photos of children at a party, gift wrap paper, ribbons and anything else to do with a party.
 I laid it all out on a table covered in paper which the participants could write their favourite party food on.
 We talked about the games played, the advent of the goody bag, costume parties and even those held at a fast food place.
 We brought the men into it by asking about their role - blowing up the balloons, putting up shelter etc. An hour passed very quickly!